Qu4tro/git-bookmark/README.md

 Finally, you can install the script by just copying it somewhere on PATH.
 It won't install the manpages and set the proper permissions, but it should work fine.

-## DESCRIPTION

-Simple git subcommand to save URLs into append files in a separate branch.
-The goal is to keep web sessions related to a repository within it.

-The bookmark file format supports # comments and ignores any extra whitespace.
-URLs are never checked for validity.

-Using the packaged `make install` also installs `git-bk` as an alias.
-This lets `git bk` be used for brevity sake.

 ## OPTIONS